jtopjian/openstack-workshop/08-swift_part2.md

     service keystone restart

-Next create the self signed cert for Swift (though we don't use it)
-    cd /etc/swift
-    openssl req -new -x509 -nodes -out cert.crt -keyout cert.key

 Next step is to get memcache to run on the local IP and not localhost: edit `/etc/memcached.conf` and change `-l 127.0.0.0.1` to `-l LOCAL_IP`.
 For example `-l 10.0.0.48` and restart memcache.

     service memcached restart

 A couple housekeeping steps to create folders:

     mkdir -p /var/cache/swift
     mkdir -p /var/swift/keystone-signing
     chown -R swift:swift /var/swift/keystone-signing